n4ze3m/habit-watcher/README.md

 # Habit Watcher

-Habit Watcher is a simple habit tracker that allows you to track your habits and see how you are doing over time.
+Habit Watcher is a simple habit tracker that allows you to track your habits with Github-like contributions graph.

 ## Features